Theanine Content in Green Tea

 The Complete Guide

-What is the theanine amounts or content per cup?
-Which tea contains the highest level?
+What is the amount of theanine per cup?
+Which tea contains the highest levels?
 What are the health benefits?

-If there is one compound that makes tea such a mesmerising drink, then this is it.
+If there is one compound that makes tea such a mesmerizing drink, then this is it.

-An unusual amino acid that is found only in the tea plant, it has three amazing talents: it is delicious, makes you feel fantastic and rids the body of many ailments.
+An unusual amino acid that is found only in the tea plant, it has three amazing properties: it is delicious, makes you feel fantastic and rids the body of many ailments.

-In a short while, you will learn why it is so special and which tea scientists say contains the highest level.
+In a short while, you will learn why theanine is so special, and which tea contains the highest levels, according to scientists.

 Delicious

-Those familiar with Chinese and Japanese foods might be aware of the flavour enhancer monosodium glutamate, commonly known as MSG.
+Those familiar with Chinese and Japanese foods might be aware of the flavor enhancer monosodium glutamate, commonly known as MSG.
 Well, it has a similar effect on taste buds.

-To many experts, its quantity is the single most indication of quality.
+To many experts, theanine quantity is the single most important indicator of quality.

 Relaxing

-As a derivative of glutamine, its small molecular size allows it to cross the blood-brain barrier.
-Because it can enter the brain, it has been shown to reduce mental and physical stress to produce feelings of relaxation.
+As a derivative of glutamine, theanine's small molecular size allows it to cross the blood-brain barrier.
+Because it can enter the brain, it has been shown to reduce mental and physical stress, and to produce feelings of relaxation.
 But unlike other herbs, it does not cause drowsiness.

-Scientific studies have shown that it increases the brain’s production of serotonin, dopamine, GABA (gamma-aminobutyric acid).
+Scientific studies have shown that it increases the brain’s production of serotonin, dopamine, and GABA (gamma-aminobutyric acid).

 GABA is an amino acid and neurotransmitter that helps to induce relaxation and sleep.
-It is known as the “balancer” that kicks in when the brain is over-excited.
+It is known as a “balancer” that kicks in when the brain is over-excited.

-Dopamine is a hormone and neurotransmitter that is released during pleasure activities such as food and sex.
+Dopamine is a hormone and neurotransmitter that is released during activities such as eating and sex.
 It is associated with a feeling of well-being.

 Anxiety Buster and Much More